How we work

 - brief the electrician/builder/project manager ahead of First Fix

-- provide either phone or onsite support and checking as is required during the build.
+- provide phone or onsite support and checking as is required during the build.
 The amount of this varies hugely depending on how much change there is during a project (for example in old house renovations architectural plans can be quite fluid for a long time), and how complex the project is.

-- check and ‘fine tune’ the installation at the end, for example, making sure that fittings are angled to light the particular feature/painting that they were designed to light or that that light levels are exactly right to achieve the effect we are aiming for.
+- check and ‘fine tune’ the installation at the end.
+For example, we’ll make sure that fittings are angled to light the particular feature/painting that they were designed to light or that that light levels are exactly right to achieve the effect we are aiming for.
 We work with you to get the detail perfectly tuned at this point.

 - commission and programme the lighting control system, and train you on how to use it.
 We will refine the initial lighting control system programming based on your feedback when you’ve lived in the space for a period of time.